jeremyevans/quinto/README.md

 ## Tests

-Quinto uses Jasmine for unit tests and capybara (written in ruby) for integration tests.
-You can run all test suites using the default rake
+Quinto uses Jasmine for javascript unit tests, go for the server unit tests, and capybara (written in ruby) for the web tests.
+You can run all test suites using the default rake task:
-task:

     rake

+For the web tests, you need to setup a test database manually first:

+    createdb quinto_test
+    psql -f schema.sql quinto_test

 ## Source